Wigner rotation and Euler angle parametrization: I. INTRODUCTION

+From a geometrical point of view, the first three lines of Eq. (\ref{eq:01}) constitute a time-dependent passive translation.
+It implies that a Galilean transformation follows the rules of a three-dimensional translation, e.g., the composition of two translations leads to another one, and this net translation does not depend on the order in which the original two are undertaken.
+Being the relativistic version of Galilean transformation, a boost is often believed to possess this same property.

+As a matter of fact, relativistic boosts do not commute unless their directions are parallel, i.e., their composition is order-dependent in general.
+Moreover, as mentioned earlier, the composition of two non-parallel boosts is not a single boost, but a boost along with a rotation.
+This is quite counter-intuitive since the rotation seems to emerge out of nowhere from the three-dimensional point of view.
+Getting to the bottom of the matter, it is inappropriate to analogize boost to translation since the former is essentially a sort of rotation (or more precisely a pseudo-rotation) in four-dimensional spacetime.
+Therefore, the Wigner rotation may be regarded as a geometric problem that involves both rotation and pseudo-rotation, and the mathematical complexity is enough to cloud those subtle physical meanings.

-To achieve this goal, we develop a formulation analogous to Euler angle parametrization of $SO(3)$, i.e., decomposing a reflection-free Lorentz transformation in the (2+1)-dimensional Minkowski space into a product of two rotations and one pseudo-rotation (Section II).
-As a demonstration of its effectiveness, we show how simple it is to derive important rules about Wigner rotation problem (Section III) and how little mathematics knowledge is needed to calculate the most general Wigner angle (Section IV).
-Physical insights into Wigner rotation via this decomposition are discussed in Section III, and a rigorous proof of this decomposition is provided in the Appendix.
+If the mathematics could be substantially simplified, we believe the physical meanings of the Wigner rotation would become clear, and people would find this phenomenon is not so counter-intuitive as usually thought.
+To achieve this goal, we develop a formulation analogous to the Euler angle parametrization of $SO(3)$, i.e., decomposing a reflection-free Lorentz transformation in (2+1)-dimensional Minkowski space into a product of two rotations and one pseudo-rotation (Sec.
+II).
+As a demonstration of its effectiveness, we show how simple it is to derive important rules about the Wigner rotation problem (Sec.
+III) and how little mathematical knowledge is needed to calculate the most general Wigner angle (Sec.
+IV).
+Physical insights into Wigner rotation via this decomposition are discussed in Sec.
+III, and a rigorous proof of this decomposition is provided in the Appendix.